 Definition of symptomatic in English:

-1Serving as a symptom or sign, especially of something undesirable: the closings are symptomatic of a decaying city
+1Serving as a symptom or sign, especially of something undesirable: these difficulties are symptomatic of fundamental problems

 More example sentences

 - Both represent desirable objects, symptomatic of consumerism and excess.

 - Images that traditionally evoke nostalgia become symptomatic of inevitable decay.

 - Their conduct was symptomatic of the unprincipled character of the entire project.

 2Exhibiting or involving medical symptoms: patients with symptomatic coeliac disease symptomatic patients